Skip to main content

 The 15-kilometre-long Geirangerfjord, also on the UNESCO World Heritage list, is often said to be the most dazzling of the fjords.
 Visitors experience jaw-dropping, almost vertical mountainsides with numerous waterfalls, topped by snow-capped mountain peaks that look like gigantic ice cream cones all year round.
 Three waterfalls are particularly well known: De syv søstrene (The Seven Sisters), Friaren (The Suitor) and Brudesløret (The Bridal Veil).

 The Geirangerfjord is the innermost branch of the Storfjord, easily reached from the art nouveau city of Ålesund in the northern part of Fjord Norway.
-Remember to stay for some days to really take in the beauty of it all.
-The area is also a hiking paradise with unique hotels, spas and a lot of exciting activities.
+Stay for a few days to really take in the beauty of it all.
+The area is also a hiking paradise with unique hotels, spas, and a lot of exciting activities.

 Explore activities and places to stay in the Geirangerfjord, or check out how beautiful the Geirangerfjord is in winter, without the crowds!